-Izeta Selimović (born 27 March 1939), known by her stage name Beba Selimović, is a Bosnian sevdalinka singer and was one of the leading female singers of the 1960s and 1970s in Yugoslavia, along with Zehra Deović, Nada Mamula and Silvana Armenulić.
+Izeta Selimović (born 27 March 1939), known by her stage name Beba Selimović, is a Bosnian sevdalinka-folk singer and was one of the leading female singers of the 1960s and 1970s in Yugoslavia, along with Zehra Deović, Nada Mamula and Silvana Armenulić.

-1939-53: Early life and family:
+Early life and family:

-Selimović began her professional career in 1954 at the age of 15 as a soloist for Radio Sarajevo and released her first single, Po mojoj bašti zumbuli cvjetaju (English: In My Garden Hyacinths Bloom), in 1958 at age 19.
-Her final album was released in 1988.
+Aged 14, she was one of six people chosen out of 300 candidates to sing for Radio Sarajevo, which kicked off her professional career in 1954 as a soloist for the station.
+Her first single, Po mojoj bašti zumbuli cvjetaju (English: In My Garden Hyacinths Bloom), was released in 1958.
+Selimović retired in 1988 following the release of her final studio album.
 Although her recorded songs have appeared on many compilation albums since the late 1980s, she has not recorded any new music since then.

-Selimović survived the Siege of Sarajevo during the war in Bosnia and Herzegovina.
+Selimović married young and became a mother at the age of 20 and was later widowed.
+She and her husband had two sons together, Samir and Senad.
+Her second marriage was to violinist Dževad Šabanagić.
+The couple currently live in Sarajevo and they survived the Siege of Sarajevo during the war in Bosnia and Herzegovina.
 She was one of the speakers at the funeral for Safet Isović on 3 September 2007.

 Although retired from public life and opting to rarely grant interviews, she agreed to be interviewed for a November 2014 article with the newspaper Dnevni avaz.
 Selimović said that she had retired years ago and ignores requests to perform on television, saying she had given the opportunity to younger generations to "continue."

 Text from this biography licensed under creative commons license